-The third movement called Scherzo is in no way a formal scherzo.
+The Second Movement called Blues is a take on the twelve-bar blues form.
+There are three runs through these twelve bars, and each repetition becomes progressively sparse and thereby more implicit than its predecessor.
+Much like the coda of the First Movement, there is a final collapse, although here it can in fact be called a “collapse” as it is in a negative context rather than an emotionally neutral, strictly formal “coda.”
+The Third Movement called Scherzo is in no way a formal scherzo.
 It was, however, given that name for several important reasons.
 Firstly, the A section does use a 3/4 dance meter like the formal scherzo is in a dance meter.
 Secondly, it harks back to the original definition of a “scherzo” as a “joke.”
 The joke is that the theme never really goes anywhere despite the propulsive rhythms; particularly in the B section there is much “wandering.”
 Within the context of a tonal-modal composition, a dissonant chromatic middle movement is also humorous for it is out-of-place.
-There is a passing reference to Johann Sebastian Bach’s Royal Theme from The Musical Offering.
+There is a passing reference to Johann Sebastian Bach’s Royal Theme from The Musical Offering which hints at another, unfinished composition of mine.
 And, the conclusion is an unprepared jaunt down the pleasant D major scale.
 The Scherzo was actually the first movement written so this D major scale, in the chromatic movement no less, actually gave the tonality for the other movements (i.e. D minor/modal in Movement I, D minor-major in Movement IV, etc.).